MicrosoftDocs/VBA-Docs/api/Word.Application.WindowBeforeDoubleClick.md

 ## Example

 This example prompts the user for a yes or no response before executing the default double-click action.
-This code must be placed in a class module, and an instance of the class must be correctly initialized to see this example work; see [Using Events with the Application Object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md)for directions on how to accomplish this.
+This code must be placed in a class module, and an instance of the class must be correctly initialized to see this example work; see [Using events with the Application object](../word/Concepts/Objects-Properties-Methods/using-events-with-the-application-object-word.md)for directions on how to accomplish this.

 ```vb